Skip to content

 1. Go to the Generate API Key page.

-4. After the page refreshes, click the "Copy to clipboard" button to copy the API key.
+4. Click the copy button to copy the API key.

 Step 2: Create Terraform Project Directory